Liouville Conformal Field Theory on even-dimensional spheres: Perspectives

 To summarize, the field $b\phi$ in the semi-classical limit should converge to the deterministic quantity

-It is then easily checked that $\phi_0$ is indeed a solution to the constant negative curvature problem
+It is then easily checked that $\phi$ is indeed a solution to the constant negative curvature problem

-As in the two-dimensional case, we also expect that a second order expansion of the field $b\phi$ could be done (with a result similar to \cite[Theorem 2.4]{LRV19}) as well as a study of the semi-classical limit of the correlation function.
-It would be interesting to derive a statement analog to the Takhtajan-Zograf theorem \cite[Theorem 1]{TZ02} in this higher-dimensional context too.
+As in the two-dimensional setting, we also expect that a second order expansion of the field $b\phi$ could be done (with a result similar to \cite[Theorem 2.4]{LRV19}) as well as a study of the semi-classical limit of the correlation function.
+We stress that there should not be so much additional difficulties compared to the case treated in~\cite{LRV19} but would involve some technicalities to be taken care of.
+It would also be interesting to derive a statement analogous to the Takhtajan-Zograf theorem~\cite[Theorem 1]{TZ02} in this higher-dimensional context too.